How Silicon Valley Pushed Coding Into American Classrooms

 Programming is still a skill set that requires the fitting mindset.
 You have to want to program to do it right.
 And nobody has any use for people doing it wrong.
 Not today, and even less so in the future when "it compiles, ship is" is no longer going to cut it due to competition.

 How many people learn stuff today in school that they will never ever use again?
 I, for example, had to learn French and business administration.
-Never used either in a professional setting because neither is anything th
+Never used either in a professional setting because neither is anything that interests me.
+I had to learn it because it was part of the curriculum and all it really did for me was to take away valuable time I could have used to learn something I actually need.

+What will forcing pupils to learn "coding" really mean to the professional programming world?
+Nothing.
+Nothing at all.
+Those that are interested in it will learn it.
+They would have learned it anyway.
+Those that are not will not.
+They will somehow squeeze by, just like i did in French and BA, with rote learning, memorizing patterns, learning to the test, cribbing from those that do understand that shit and if everything fails cheating.
+They will eventually get a "passing" grade and immediately forget everything they learned about it, and with a hint of (bad) luck loathe it enough that you couldn't pay them to ever touch anything resembling coding again.

+Why does everyone think that forcing kids to learn something means anything?
+Think back to your school days.
+There certainly were some subjects you had exactly zero interest in.
+Well?
+What did forcing you to learn that shit accomplish?
+Do you remember anything, and if, enough to actually go into a profession that requires you to know anything about it?

 Yeah, yer right, learning in school is just for getting precisely the right things you'll need for your eventual job.
 How closed minded can you possibly be?
 First, you won't just have one job, you'll have several...if you are lucky.
 Being so single dimensional mean that when your chosen career path finds it way into the sewer, you'll be following it there.